-Dr. Jacobsen is Program Co-Chair and Vice-President of the Open/Technology in Education, Society, and Scholarship Association (OTESSA), Past President of the Canadian Association for Teacher Education (CATE), Canadian Society for the Study of Education (CSSE), on the EdCan Network Board of Directors, a Member of the Editorial Board of the Canadian Journal of Education and of EdCanada, and she serves on CEA's Awards Committee for the Pat Clifford Early Career Award and Whitworth Career Scholar Award.
+Dr. Jacobsen is Program Co-Chair and Vice-President of the Open/Technology in Education, Society, and Scholarship Association (OTESSA), Past President of the Canadian Association for Teacher Education (CATE), Canadian Society for the Study of Education (CSSE), on the EdCan Network Board of Directors, and she serves on CEA's Awards Committee for the Pat Clifford Early Career Award and Whitworth Career Scholar Award.
 Michele Jacobsen was Editor of The Canadian Journal of Learning and Technology (CJLT) (2005 - 2010).
 Dr. Jacobsen is a member of the following academic and professional organizations: American Educational Research Association (AERA), Association for Educational Communications and Technology (AECT), the Canadian Society for the Study of Education (CSSE), the Open/Technology in Education, Society, and Scholarship Association (OTESSA), and the Society for Academic Freedom and Scholarship (SAFS).

 - Simmons, M., McDermott, M., Eaton, S.E., Brown, B., & Jacobsen, M. (2020, accepted Dec).
 Reflection as Pedagogy in Action Research.
 Special Issue: Pedagogical Action Research (PedAR): Researching learning and teaching practice in higher education.
 Educational Action Research.